 Aggressive testing alone without mitigation doesn’t help in breaking the chain of transmission.
 Without mitigation, the spread of the infection from one person to another will happen at a faster rate.
 We may find a certain number of cases getting doubled every week, also the number of deaths.
 The lock down is an opportunity for us to rapidly scale up the capacity to have enough resources to manage, isolate and provide intensive care for those who needed it.
 Both measures going hand-in-hand could have a reasonable effect on flattening the epidemic curve.

 The revisions in testing strategy involving accredited private laboratories too could not solve the issue since the only particular number of suspected can be tested in a day.
-With second highest populated country testing, everybody at a specific time is out of question.
+Since India has the second highest population, everybody is out of question.
 Therefore, we need to follow mitigation measures.
 I recommend the syndromic approach now, wherein we need to manage every case of fever, cough and respiratory distress as COVID-19 unless otherwise proved.
 Once testing is scaled up, this can get better.

 Will the lock down increase the risk for household contacts getting infected from an index case who has not been tested?